 - Communication between patient and staff

 One of the most well-known patient satisfaction surveys is the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, which is now available electronically.
 This survey contributes to national star ratings on Hospital Compare, which patients can use as a guide when selecting a hospital.

 Generic patient satisfaction surveys are also a popular way to measure standards of patient care.
 They can help improve your overall HCAHPS star rating.

 All patient satisfaction surveys must meet Health Insurance Portability and Accountability Act (HIPAA) data privacy obligations.
 This means the data must be stored and transmitted securely.
 The following is a list of five popular patient satisfaction surveys.

-JotForm has created several easy-to-use HCAHPS surveys.
-These electronic forms fully comply with HIPAA data privacy obligations.
+Jotform has created several easy-to-use HCAHPS surveys.
+These electronic forms fully enable HIPAA data privacy obligations.
 (Don’t forget that responsibility or risk is always divided between you and the issuer of any electronic patient survey.)

 The surveys include all 29 of the current HCAHPS survey questions that encompass all aspects of the patient’s experience — including while they are an inpatient, as they are being discharged, and as they receive outpatient care.